pbk0/WriterIdentification/README.md

 **Documentation is hosted on Github [(Click here)](http://praveenneuron.github.io/writer_identification_doc/html/index.html)**

 **Download source code** [(Click here)](https://github.com/praveenneuron/WriterIdentification/archive/master.zip)
-+ *Note: You need to have Github login and access to repository to download (It is private now)*
++ *Note: You need to have Github login and access to repository for downloading (It is private now)*
 + *But you can still browse the code inside doxygen*